-IRS fails to meet congressional deadline to hand over Trump tax returns
+Treasury's Mnuchin fails to meet deadline to hand over Trump tax returns

 But his former personal lawyer, Michael Cohen, told a House panel in February that he does not believe Trump’s taxes are under audit.
 Cohen said the president feared that releasing his returns could lead to an audit and IRS tax penalties.

-Reporting by David Morgan; additional reporting by Makini Brice; editing by Susan Heavey and Bill Berkrot
+Reporting by David Morgan; additional reporting by Makini Brice and Jan Wolfe; editing by Susan Heavey and Bill Berkrot